Surfer riding a wave in the Canary Islands with volcanic landscape in the background

 Which Canary Island Should You Choose for Surfing?

-This guide compares the islands from a practical and commercial perspective.
-It is designed not just to tell you where people surf, but to help you choose the island that makes the most sense for the kind of surf trip you actually want to book.
+This guide compares the islands from a practical and commercial angle, so you can choose the one that fits your skill level, your holiday style and the kind of surf trip you actually want to book.

 Quick Answer: Which Canary Island Is Best for Surfing?